FeliNUx42/BlaBlaBoats/README.md

 To run this project you need to have python-3.8 and pip3 installed.
 The following instructions only work for running the app on **Ubuntu**.

-1\.
+1«.
 Clone the github repo:
 ```
 $ gh repo clone FeliNUx42/BlaBlaBoat
 ```

-2\.
+2«.
 Install all the required packages:
 ```
 $ pip3 install -r requirements.txt
 ```

-3\.
-Install elasticsearch:

-4\.
+3«.
 Create a `.env` file:
 ```
 # required environment variables
 FLASK_APP=main.py